-There is popular misconception that fans who create works of their favorite fictional characters are allowed to create these works as long as they don’t try make money from it.
+There is popular misconception that fans who create works of their favorite fictional characters are allowed to create these works as long as they don’t try to make money from it.
 That supposed “loophole” has led to an entire genre of “fan fiction.”
 With the rise of the internet, fan fiction has exploded.
 The non- for-profit site, fan fiction.net, has millions of stories, in languages from all over the world.
 And it is likely that most authors on that site are actually copyright infringers.

 Well, part of it has to do with a general misunderstanding of “fair use.”
-The Copyright Act identifies specific activities that are considered fair use; criticism, commentary, research, scholarship, news reporting and non-profit educational uses.
+The Copyright Act identifies specific activities that are considered fair use; criticism, commentary, research, scholarship, news reporting, and non-profit educational uses.
 But it also includes a balancing test that weighs four factors in deciding if a use is fair.
 The four factors are 1) the purpose and character of the use; 2) the nature of the work, 3) the amount and substantiality of the use, and 4) the economic effect.
 Historically, if the nature of the work was a derivative work created for a non-profit organization or activity, then that weighed heavily in favor of fair use.
-And those types of works usually had minimal economic effect, since their was no revenue.
+And those types of works usually had a minimal economic effect, since there was no revenue.
 If an educational not-for-profit group used artwork, without permission, for a membership drive, courts would likely lean toward fair use.
 This unspoken rule became bastardized over time to become, “I can make derivatives of works as long as I don’t make any money.”